-Non-emergency patient transport ambulance care assistants transport patients from their homes to outpatient appointments at hospitals and clinics.
+NEPTS Ambulance Care Assistant (ACA), transport patients from their homes to outpatient appointments at hospitals and clinics.

 NEPTS crews also transport patients who have been discharged from hospital to their home or care home, following a stay in hospital.

-What do NEPTS Ambulance Care Assistants do?
+What do Ambulance Care Assistants do?

-Non-emergency patient transport Ambulance Care Assistants move people safely and comfortably to and from their appointments at outpatient clinics and hospitals ensuring they arrive at their appointments on time.
+ACA’s move people safely and comfortably to and from their appointments at outpatient clinics and hospitals ensuring they arrive at their appointments on time.

-Patient Transport Service (PTS) Call Handlers (sometimes called controllers) have a key role in ensuring patients who are frail or vulnerable or have no other means of transport get to their health appointments safely and on time.
+CCO’s have a key role in ensuring patients who are frail or vulnerable or have no other means of transport get to their health appointments safely and on time.

 A Healthcare Courier contributes to the safe and timely movement and transportation of goods and equipment.
 They should have excellent organisational and administrative skills.
-As well as possessing excellent communication and interpersonal skills
+As well as possessing excellent communication and interpersonal skills.

 Healthcare Couriers should be reliable and professional with outstanding routing and directional skills, and a passion for delivering critical medical items punctually.